Classical shadows based on locally-entangled measurements: Introduction

 In general, given an ensemble of random unitaries, the classical shadows protocol is as follows.
 A quantum state of interest $\rho$ on $N$ qubits is transformed under a unitary $U$ drawn from the ensemble.
 It is then measured in the computational basis yielding a bitstring $b$.
 The pairs $\{ (U, b) \}$ of basis choice and measurement outcome represent classical data that can be used to efficiently construct a compressed description of the state.
 Namely one builds ``snapshots'' $\hat{\sigma} = U^\dagger \ketbra{b}{b} U$ which in expectation are related to the state of interest $\rho$ by a channel $\mathcal{M}$, called the {\it shadow channel}: $\mathbb{E}[\hat\sigma] = \mathcal{M}(\rho)$.
 From this, one defines ``inverted snapshots'' $\hat{\rho} = \mathcal{M}^{-1}(\hat{\sigma})$ which by construction yield $\rho$ in expectation~\cite{huang_predicting_2020}.
 The set of inverted snapshots $\{\hat{\rho}_i\}_{i=1}^K$ (obtained over $K$ iterations fo the quantum experiment) is a {\it classical shadow} of $\rho$ of size $K$.

 The practical usefulness of classical shadows depends on the {sample complexity} of various estimation tasks, i.e., how many experimental shots are needed in order to predict a given property of $\rho$ to a fixed (additive) accuracy $\epsilon$ with high probability.
-For predicting $M$ linear functions (i.e. expectation values of a set of operators $\{O_i\}_{i=1}^M$), this is bounded above by $\log(M)\max_i\shadownorm{O_i}^2 / \epsilon^2$~\cite{huang_predicting_2020}, where $\shadownorm{\cdot}$ is a norm determined by the measurement protocol, called the {\it shadow norm}.
+For predicting $M$ linear functions (i.e. expectation values of a set of operators $\{O_i\}_{i=1}^M$), this is bounded above by~\cite{huang_predicting_2020}

+where $\shadownorm{\cdot}$ is a norm determined by the measurement protocol, called the {\it shadow norm}.
 For a Pauli operator $P$ in an $N$-qubit system, assuming Pauli invariance of the measurement ensemble~\cite{bu_classical_2022}, the shadow norm is given by